 Getting there: Hop off at stop 3 – Marble Church/Amalienborg Palace on Stromma’s Hop On-Hop Off bus

 What to do in Copenhagen in May?
-Visit an underground art exhibition!
-Cisternerne is a former water reservoir, where the cold, damp climate and dimly lit space create a truly unique atmosphere; it almost feels like stepping into another dimension.
+Visit an underground art exhibition.
+Cisternerne is a former water reservoir, where the cold, damp climate and dimly lit space create a truly unique atmosphere.
+It almost feels like stepping into another dimension.

-Address: Søndermarken across from Frederiksberg Palace
+Address: Søndermarken, across from Frederiksberg Palace

 Getting there: Take Stromma’s Hop On-Hop Off bus and hop off at stop 23 – Copenhagen Zoo/Cisternerne